Using Confidence Intervals to Test Hypotheses When analyzing the ... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter.
-It provides an estimate of uncertainty around a sample statistic, allowing researchers to make inferences about the population.
-For hypothesis testing, confidence intervals can help determine if a sample proportion significantly differs from a hypothesized value.
+A confidence interval is a range of values, derived from sample statistics, that is likely to contain the true population parameter with a specified level of confidence, typically 95%.
+It provides an estimate of uncertainty around a sample statistic, allowing researchers to infer about the population.
+For example, if a 95% confidence interval for a proportion is calculated, it means that if the same sampling method were repeated many times, approximately 95% of the intervals would contain the true proportion.

 Recommended video: